 As long as regulators don’t step in and introduce these exact, legal, ethical and moral guidelines, open source solutions will decide the fate of the AI market.
-The damage has already been done by Stability AI, the information hazard is spreading.
-Stability.ai has released the genie out of the bottle — a genie that is responsible for millions of very uncanny, weird creations, deep fakes and gore, and the evaporation of creative economy jobs.
+The “damage” has already been done by Stability AI, the information hazard is spreading.
+Stability.ai has released the genie out of the bottle — a genie that is on one hand responsible for millions of very uncanny, weird creations, deep fakes and gore, and the evaporation of creative economy jobs.

 But they have also created incredible new opportunities, that are so unbelievably cool to play around with…